amunategui/amunategui.github.io/_posts/2015-03-27-variable-importance-shuffler.md

 ## 1     PClass.1st    0.2334582971
 ```
 <BR><BR>
-The code is the same but the results are different which is to be expected when using two different models (tree based versus linear).
+The code is almost the same (except for the scoring formula) but the results are different which is to be expected when using two different models (tree based versus linear).

 As a bonus, here is a great package for quick variable importance.
 I won't go into any details but I recommend it for its speed!